-Writing is a great way of making money online in Kenya.
+Writing is a great way to make money online in Kenya.

 1. Polish Your Writing Skills